-14. A coda: a belated riposte for Karl Marx
+15. A coda: a belated riposte for Karl Marx

-You began your report with a quote by Karl Marx: I wish to finish by replying to this.
-It is obviously too late for KM but, I hope, not for the rest of us:
+Reforming the NHS from within began with a quote by Karl Marx: this author here wishes to finish with artistic licence by replying to this.
+It is obviously too late for KM but, hopefully, not for the rest of us:

-KM: 1845 Philosophers have only interpreted the world in various ways; the point is to change it.

-DZ: 2018 I think I understand your impatience with inaction; a lot of us struggle with this.
+- KM: 1845 Philosophers have only interpreted the world in various ways; the point is to change it. - DZ: 2019 I think I understand your impatience with inaction; a lot of us struggle with this.
 But what happens when our urge to change far exceeds our understanding?